About Club Volleyball

 #JOINTHEREBELLION

 Most Rebels teams practise a minimum of two evenings per week.
 Junior teams typically practise from 6-8 p.m., while senior teams practise from 8-10 p.m.
-Our youngest teams (grade 5) may have 90-minute practices due shorter to attention spans.
-High-performance teams may choose to have a third practice each week but this will be at the discretion of the head coach and communicated to families in advance.
+Our youngest teams may have 90-minute practices due to shorter attention spans.
+High-performance teams may choose to have a third practice or technical training each week but this will be at the discretion of the head coach and communicated to families in advance.

 Senior girls teams (15U and older) also take part in our Athlete Wellness Program.
-This includes a mandatory weekly strength and conditioning and a monthly in-class session that includes topics such as nutrition and mental preparedness.
-Depending on gym availability, these sessions may take place on a separate day/evening or before/after the one of the team’s court practices.
+This includes a mandatory weekly strength and conditioning session and a number of in-class session that includes topics such as nutrition and mental preparedness.
 The Athlete Wellness Program is not an optional addition and athletes must be prepared to take part in all AWP sessions.

-Junior Girls teams (12U-14U) will enjoy the Introduction to Strength & Conditioning program with ETS.
-This is a monthly program that occurs one Friday evening per month and teaches athletes about body mechanics and the importance of preparing for sport through proper conditioning.
+Some Junior teams will enjoy the Introduction to Strength & Conditioning program with ETS.
+We limit younger athletes to the Introductory program as we hope many continue to be multi-sport athletes during their elementary school years.
+Being a multi-sport athlete outweights any formal strength and conditioning program and is a more appropriate use of a young athlete’s time.
+The Introduction to S&C is a monthly program that occurs one evening per month and teaches athletes about body mechanics and the importance of preparing for sport through proper conditioning.

-At the time of publishing, our teams will be practising at various schools within the DDSB & DCDSB (Oshawa and Whitby), the Abilities Centre in Whitby, Canada Christian College on Water Street in south Whitby, Garnier Secondary School in north Whitby, and Pickering Christian School in north Ajax.
+At the time of publishing, our teams will practise at various schools within the DDSB & DCDSB (Oshawa and Whitby), the Abilities Centre in Whitby, Canada Christian College, Garnier Secondary School in north Whitby, and Pickering Christian School in north Ajax.
 Other facilities may be added as school permits become available.

 • Game play is tournament-format only and consists of about one tournament per month unless a team plays up in an older age division as well as their own.

-• Tier 1 teams are expected to compete in two age divisions (their designated age division plus the division above) and take part in the National Championships or a comparable year-end travel tournament.
+• Most of our teams choose to compete in two age divisions (their designated age division plus the division above) and take part in the National Championships or a comparable year-end travel tournament.

 • Teams are seeded (ranked) after each tournament with tournament locations being announced approximately two weeks prior to the tournament date.